 Atake explains that some animals are more easily adopted than others.
 Golden Retrievers and Poodles fare much better than Chihuahuas and Pit Bulls, as do lighter colored dogs.
 Bigger and older dogs have a much harder time finding homes, as people generally are more inclined to want a puppy.

 But puppies require much more attention initially, Atake said.
-Mature dogs are more likely to be house broken and are just as capable of providing its owners with love and adoration for the rest of their days.
+Mature dogs are more likely to be house-broken and are just as capable of providing their owners with love and adoration for the rest of their days.

 Despite all the volunteers, Forte still incurs hefty charges when seeking homes for these animals.
 Besides requiring liability insurance, each dog costs $15 a day for room and board in a local kennel and many need veterinary care.
 With so many displaced animals in Los Angeles, the work never ends.

 “You place one dog and two more come in,” she said.
 “Volunteers at the pound call Forte and say, ‘This is a really good dog, please help.
 Or this is an old dog, he shouldn’t have this kind of fate at the end of his life.’”

 Forte is always seeking more volunteers or people willing to donate to their cause, but lately with the recession, donations are down.
 “We really are having a hard time, especially with this economy,” she said.